puchkova/maze/README.md

 5. Run the `npm install` command to download devDependencies

-6. Run the `npm test` command to run the automated tests
+6. Run the `npm test` command to run automated tests